-Yes, I have started; I am half way through it we are also planning to make something on it.
+Yes, I have started; I am halfway through it we are also planning to make something on it.
 Let’s see it’s a long process.

 9. What is your work schedule like when you’re writing?

 I prefer to write at the weekends.
 I usually go to a coffee house find my corner and then sit for straight 6 to 7 hours.
-Or sometimes if I write when I am home then it’s usually around midnight, I go for a walk, watch a movie get my all my ideas at one place and then I sit till the sunrise.
+Or sometimes if I write when I am home then it’s usually around midnight, I go for a walk, watch a movie get all my ideas in one place and then I sit till the sunrise.